pramodhrai/blockchaintutorial/README.md

 What you have so far in this repo is a centralised blockchain - good enough to start separating hype from reality in the news/amidst conversations and doing a bunch of stuff, but I'm planning on much more after getting this far.

+### How to run this code?

-<sub><sup>Gist vs Repo: I was considering using a gist, but <a href="https://stackoverflow.com/questions/43724011/gist-vs-repository-for-tutorial"> learned </a> that directories aren't supported, hence have placed the code here in a repo.
-You can clone it in a local env and run it with the command `ruby blockchain_generator.rb`. </sup></sub>
+You can clone it in a local env and run it with the command `ruby blockchain_generator.rb`.